gradle/gradle/design-docs/custom-ivy-status.md

 ### Test coverage

-* Publish and consume a module with custom Ivy status.
+* Consume a module with custom Ivy status.
-* Publish and consume a module that depends on a module with custom Ivy status.
+* Consume a module that depends on a module with custom Ivy status.

 ## Consume a "latest" version of an Ivy module with custom status